 Turn back now if you don't want to

-The most egregious problem of the film comes from the bizarre side-step into The Walking Dead world.
+The most egregious problem of the film comes from the bizarre side-step into the world of The Walking Dead.

 Periodically throughout the film, we've seen that Grace has a mysterious scar on the back of her neck.
 It looks like pretty major surgery in the past, but it doesn't appear to affect her and it doesn't affect either the plot or the characters at all.